cloudmesh-community/fa18-523-60/paper/paper.md

 Similarly, to retieve multiple documents, one would use the *find()* method instead of the *find_one()*.
-For example, to find all courses thought by professor Laszewski, one would use the following command:
+For example, to find all courses thought by professor von Laszewski, one would use the following command:

 `gregors_course = cloudmesh.find({'instructor':'Gregor von Laszewski'})`